 You love your child more than life itself, and you want to spend ample time with him or her.
 The right child custody agreement will allow for this.
 The Cimino Law Firm has more than 20 years of experience with child custody cases.
 We have successfully mediated cases outside of court, just as we have fought for our clients inside the courtroom.

 With two convenient locations in Webster and Rochester, NY, we are right around the corner and ready to help you.
 You don’t even need to stop by for your first appointment.
-Begin the process with a free phone consultation.
+Begin the process with a confidential phone consultation.
 After we go over your case, we will be ready to help you fight for custody.

 Alimony / Spousal Maintenance

 Alimony is one of the most important aspects of a divorce proceeding.
 Whether you pay spousal support or you receive a monthly award, the decision will have a significant impact on your finances.

 Getting the proper legal representation is critical during this process.
 With our help, you can agree with your spouse or provide the courts with the necessary evidence so the judge can make a fair and sound decision.

 Schedule a confidential consultation with our firm today to learn more about how we can represent your needs in the proceedings.

 What Are The Types of Alimony in New York?